michelletan/todo-tests/README.md

 7. Delete an active todo list item
     1. On the All tab, verify that the item is not visible
-    2. On the Active tab, verify that the item is not visible
-    3. On the Completed tab, verify that the item is not visible

 8. Delete a completed todo list item
     1. On the All tab, verify that the item is not visible
-    2. On the Active tab, verify that the item is not visible
-    3. On the Completed tab, verify that the item is not visible

 9. Performance Test - Create 20 todo list items